Caroline Leaf: Career

 Leaf made her first film, Sand, or Peter and the Wolf, in 1969 at Harvard University.
 The short was made by pouring sand on a light box and manipulating the shapes frame-by-frame.
 Her second film at Harvard, Orfeo, was painted on glass under the camera.
 In 1972 she was invited to join the National Film Board of Canada's French Animation Studio.
 Her first film for the NFB was The Owl Who Married a Goose: An Eskimo Legend.

-Making the film involved two trips to the Canadian arctic, first to collaborate on designs with the Inuit artist Nanogak and afterwards to record the sound effects for the film.
+Making the film involved two trips to the Canadian Arctic, first to collaborate on designs with the Inuvialuk artist Agnes Nanogak and afterwards to record the sound effects for the film.
 Her most renowned short film was The Street, which was drawn directly under the camera with a mix of paint and glycerin.
-It was adapted from the short story by Mordechai Richler, and was nominated for the Academy Award for Best Animated Short Film at the 49th Academy Awards.
+It was adapted from the short story by Mordecai Richler, and was nominated for the Academy Award for Best Animated Short Film at the 49th Academy Awards.
 It is also featured in the Animation Show of Shows.

 Leaf co-directed an animated documentary film called Interview with Veronika Soul.
-She made a documentary film on the singers Kate and Anna McGarrigle, produced by Derek Lamb.
-In 1990, she made her first animation in nearly a decade by scratching into the emulsion of exposed black 70mm color film and reshooting it on 35mm film.
-She worked for 2 years using this technique on her film Two Sisters original version called Entre Deux Soeurs.
+She made a documentary film on the singers Kate & Anna McGarrigle, produced by Derek Lamb.
+In 1990, she made her first animation in nearly a decade by scratching into the emulsion of exposed black 70 mm colour film and reshooting it on 35 mm film.
+She worked for two years using this technique on her film Two Sisters original version called Entre Deux Soeurs.
 The tone and story of this film is dark.
-Two Sisters won the award for best short film at the Annecy International Animated Film Festival in 1991.
+Two Sisters won the award for best short film at the Annecy International Animation Film Festival in 1991.

 Leaf worked as an animator/director at the NFB until 1991.
 In 1991 she left animation to establish herself as a fine arts artist working in oils.
-In 2004 she contributed animation to a film about the Underground Railroad produced by Acme Filmworks in Los Angeles called Suite for freedom.
+In 2004 she contributed animation to a film about the Underground Railroad produced by Acme Filmworks in Los Angeles called Suite for Freedom.
 Her part was called Slavery.

 Animation techniques and influence

-Leaf discovered a spontaneous and artistic hand crafted way of animatingin her animation class at Harvard and developed it in her professional career, pioneering: Sand animation, Paint on glass, and hand etching on film stock.
+Leaf discovered a spontaneous and artistic hand crafted way of animating in her animation class at Harvard and developed it in her professional career, pioneering: sand and paint-on-glass animation, along with hand etching on film stock.
 All of her techniques have been described as having "fluid transitions".
 She used different techniques to best tell the story of each of her films which showcased her narrative-based style.
 She created simple anecdotal and fictional stories based on literary works.
 Her films contain characters with relatable and complex issues.
 Her stories are mostly adaptations from literature and reflect her often dark narrative content.
 Every decision when I am animating is for the benefit of the story."

 Leaf is also considered an influential Canadian filmmaker for her long standing service with the National Film Board of Canada and her representation of Canadian culture in her films.
-This can mainly be seen in her films The Street, The Owl who Married the Goose, and Kate and Anna McGarrigle.
+This can mainly be seen in her films The Street, The Owl who Married a Goose, and Kate and Anna McGarrigle.